 After adding images to the training set, they can be used to train a model.

-Do the following to train a module:
+To use a training set to train a module:

 1. Select either a Default model from the drop-down list or a Custom model using file browse dialog in the Neural Network Segmentation panel.